 - Changes or complete deletion of certain genes, which are RHD and RHCE or RHAG

-What are the complications of golden blood type?
+What are potential complications of the golden blood type?

-The people with Rh null or golden blood type usually may have
+People with Rh null or golden blood type may have:

-- Mild to moderate hemolytic anemia since birth: This leads to faster destruction of RBCs.
-This may cause low hemoglobin levels causing paleness and weariness.
-This occurs due to structural defects in RBCs like
+- Mild to moderate hemolytic anemia since birth: This leads to faster destruction of RBCs, which may cause low hemoglobin levels and lead to paleness and weariness.
+This occurs due to structural defects in RBCs like:

 - Mouth-like or slit-like shape